Callino/iqcashnow/payment_iqcashnow/readme/USAGE.rst

-To use this module, you need to:

-#.
-Register for an account within https://www.iqcashnow.com/ (Go to Shop - Buy the odoo integration)
-#.
-After Registriation you will get a key / secret pair
-#.
-In Odoo - configure your payment acquirer with this data
-#.
-Configure the new IQCashNow journal to use this payment acquirer

 To configure this module, you need to:

 * Register within https://www.iqcashnow.com/ for an account.
 You will receive a key / secret pair